01 of 09

 Skinning the Fillets

-The exceptions are really large flatfish such as big turbot and halibut, or, if you are ever so lucky, an Atlantic fluke larger than 12 pounds.
-These fillets are actually better cooked by steaking them out into fillet steaks, with a strip of skin left on.
+The exceptions are really large flatfish such as big turbot and halibut, or an Atlantic fluke larger than 12 pounds.
+These fillets are better cooked by steaking them out into fillet steaks, with a strip of skin left on.

 09 of 09